GitTools/GitVersion/docs/input/docs/usage/cli/installation.md

 brew install gitversion
 ```

-Switches are available with `gitversion --help`.
+Switches are available with `gitversion -h`.
 Even though the documentation
 uses a slash `/` for all switches, you need to use a dash `-` instead, since `/`
 is interpreted as a root path on POSIX based operating systems.